steviemilitello/steviemilitello/README.md

 Software Engineer
 -----------------

-I am a creative who is passionate about bringing good design and accessibility to software engineering.
-I care about representation for all types of people in tech.

 * 🌍  I'm based in Boston, MA
 * 🌱 I’m currently diving into Python, Algorithms and Data Structures
 * 🖥️  See my portfolio at [Stevie Codes](http://steviecodes.com)